JorensM/todo/README.md

 # Todo list app exercise

-This is a basic todo list app to demonstrate my skills with React and React Native
+This is a basic todo list app to demonstrate my skills with React and React Native.

+## Features

+* Create, edit and remove todo items
+* Search and filtering functionality
+* Data persists between app reloads

 ## Setup